 Nottingham's key Transport interchanges namely Nottingham Station, Victoria and Broad Marsh Bus Stations are on the whole well served by bus and tram services through the existing hub and spoke network.
 Direct tram and train integration is in place at Hucknall and in Beeston the first joint bus and tram platform was implemented in the UK.
+Bulwell Bus Station has undergone a re-design, as part of the Transforming Cities Programme, which has seen the original drive in and drive out arrangement replaced with a saw tooth arrangement, as well significant improvements in passenger waiting facilities with the introduction of new shelters and real-time facilities.

 The handful of suburban rail services outside of the central core also on the whole benefit from decent bus connectivity at good frequency levels.
 We will continue to work with bus operators and train and tram operators to ensure, where possible, bus services are integrated with each other and with other modes going forward.

 These interchanges are seen as important element of a persons' journey and as such should be safe, comfortable and attractive places to interchange, with effective real-time information.
 Significant improvements having been delivered for Victoria and Broad Marsh Bus Stations through the Transforming Cities and Local Enterprise Partnership funding.
-Improved alignment of the bus bays at Victoria Bus Station has been delivered to support better boarding and operational efficiency and a complete new revamped Broad Marsh Bus station (See figures below)
+Improved alignment of the bus bays at Victoria Bus Station has been delivered to support better boarding and operational efficiency and a complete new revamped Broad Marsh Bus station.